Bellary City Assembly constituency

-Bellary City Assembly constituency is one of the seats in Karnataka State Assembly in India.
-It is part of Bellary Lok Sabha constituency.
+Ballari City Assembly constituency is one of the seats in Karnataka State Assembly in India.
+It is part of Ballari Lok Sabha constituency.

 The constituency includes 28 wards of Ballari Mahanagara Palika.
 The constituency came into existence after the 2008 delimitation.
 It was a part of Bellary Rural Assembly constituency.

-Nara Bharath Reddy is the current MLA from Bellary City.
+Nara Bharath Reddy is the current MLA from Ballari City.

 Geographical scope

 The constituency comprises ward nos.
 1-24 and 36-39 wards of Ballari Municipal Corporation.

-Urban voters at Bellary City assembly is approximately 242,170 which is around 99.78% as per 2011 Census.
+Urban voters at Ballari City assembly is approximately 242,170 which is around 99.78% as per 2011 Census.